Tue, Sept 18:

 With respect to line 1, Mark speculates that a forger might have thought that the 'M'

-was dispensable, given that my translation of that morpheme was in parentheses.
+was dispensable, given that my translation had a word in parentheses at that point.

 Mark and I (reading his note) are looking at the online interlinear, not the pdf version.